spkcspider/spkcspider/README.md

   * doing so breaches contain only links to data (which can also be protected)
 * Address Data have to changed only on one place if you move.
 This is especially useful if you move a lot Also if you travel and want to buy something on the way.
-* Verification of Data possible.
+* Verification of data is possible.
 * Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
 * Travelling: some people don't respect common rules for privacy.
-This allows to keep your life private.
+This tool allows you to keep your digital life private.
   * You don't have it on the device
   * You can hide your data with the travel mode (against the worst kind of inspectors)
     * Note: traces could be still existent (like "recently-used" feature, bookmarks)